brown-cs132-s13/labs/security/README.md

 * Make fraudulent requests from the victim's browser to your site, which will be indistinguishable from a legitimate request by the victim.
 (This is like CSRF below, but same-site rather than cross-site.)
 * Change the content and behavior of your website to anything they want.

 XSS is possible when user content is rendered onto the page directly without escaping HTML.
 If the attacker can find a way to control some user content they can inject Javascript into the page in a number of ways.
-This can either be reflected in a single request (the user would have to click on a link), or persistent (its displayed to the user when they visit a page.)
+This can either be reflected in a single request (the user would have to click on a link), or persistent (it's displayed to the user when they visit a page.)

 Like SQL injection, this can happen when you construct the response to the user with string concatenation.
 Consider the following example: